Symmetry multi-reduction method for partial differential equations with conservation laws: Introduction

 \section{Introduction}

 A powerful application of symmetries is finding group-invariant solutions of nonlinear partial differential equations (PDEs).
 These solutions satisfy a reduced differential equation (DE) in fewer variables given by the invariants of the chosen symmetry group.
 Nevertheless, this reduced DE must be solved to obtain the group-invariant solutions in an explicit form, which requires finding sufficiently many first integrals to reduce its order so that a quadrature is obtained.
-If the reduced DE is an ordinary differential equation (ODE), then a further reduction of order occurs whenever the starting nonlinear PDE has a Lagrangian formulation in which the symmetry is variational, since Noether's theorem then provides a local conservation law which reduces to a first integral.
-This double reduction for PDEs is the counterpart of the well known double reduction of variational problems for ODEs \cite{Whi-book,Olv-book}.
+If the reduced DE is an ordinary differential equation (ODE), then a further reduction of order occurs whenever the starting nonlinear PDE has a Lagrangian formulation in which the symmetry commutes with a variational symmetry.
+Noether's theorem then provides a local conservation law which reduces to a first integral of the ODE.
+This gives a double reduction of order for the variational PDE and can be viewed as a counterpart of the well known double reduction of variational problems for ODEs \cite{Whi-book,Olv-book}.

 A more general double-reduction method \cite{Sjo2007,Sjo2009} which applies to non-variational PDEs has been developed a decade ago.
 It involves finding a symmetry that leaves invariant the conserved current in a local conservation law of a given PDE.
 If the reduction of the PDE under this symmetry is an ODE, then the corresponding reduction of the conserved current yields a first integral of the ODE.
 When the given PDE arises from a Lagrangian, the resulting first integral is the same as the one obtained by the Lagrangian reduction method.